5th February 2018

 From its shallow waters filled with colourful fish to the white soft sands that are perfect for making sandcastles, it’s a haven for the whole family to enjoy.
 If you’re looking to go around Valentine’s Day, then even better, as February is one of the best months to go.
 It’s generally the sunniest and driest month of the year, meaning you can escape the wintery conditions of the UK for some hot winter sun.
 The sea is also a lovely temperature at this time of year, perfect for enjoying a spot of snorkelling.
 Pop on a pair of googles and explore what the underwater world has to offer.

 Plenty of resorts in the Maldives now cater for children, meaning the whole family can enjoy a holiday in this stunning destination.
 A popular resort with families is Meeru Island Resort and Spa, packed full of activities for all ages.
 From kid’s clubs and a games room for the little ones, to watersports and a relaxing spa for the parents, you won’t be stuck for something to do.
 Also, like the majority of resorts in the Maldives, it’s all-inclusive, meaning children and adults alike can help themselves to as much ice cream as they like!
-These luxurious islands do come at a quite hefty price though, with prices starting at around £1,600 per person for a week’s holiday, however, it’ll be a once in a lifetime experience that you’ll never forget.
+These luxurious islands do come at a quite hefty price though, however, it’ll be a once in a lifetime experience that you’ll never forget.

 Mykonos’ white washed houses against the bright blue sea sets the perfect backdrop for a romantic getaway.
 There’s something for everyone in Mykonos - from historical attractions to beautiful beaches, this stunning Greek island has it all.